Amasirat/Obsidian/Computer Networks.md

 The link state is another method of finding the shortest path.
 The idea is also similar to distance-vector in that we assume each node knows how to reach its neighbors and if we make sure that the totality is disseminated to every node, we can find the shortest path.

-*reliable flooding* is the process of making sure thqat all nodes get a copy of the link-state information.
+*reliable flooding* is the process of making sure that all nodes get a copy of the link-state information.

 Each node creates an update packet which is called the *link-state packet (LSP)* which has:
 * ID of the node creating the LSP